jasonwong-lab/TMB/README.md

 ## Panel tumor mutational burden (TMB) correction

 __TMBpredict__ is an R package can optimize TMB that is derived from target region sequencing data.
-Linear regression is employed to modeling the relationship between whole coding regions derived TMB and panel derived mutations in this tool, and it is based on pan-cancer data of 10,179 samples across 33 cancer types from The Cancer Genome Atlas (TCGA).
+Two layer Poisson model is employed to modeling the relationship between whole coding regions derived TMB and panel derived mutations in this tool, and it is based on pan-cancer data of 10,179 samples across 33 cancer types from The Cancer Genome Atlas (TCGA).

 ## Installation
 ```R